 - They are unaware of the best theological and philosophical arguments given for the Church's teaching, both historically and presently.

-- They do not know the degree to which they themselves relies on Catholic tradition in the case of the teachings she does accept (such as those on the Trinity, or those against targeting civilians with nuclear weapons).
+- They do not know the degree to which they themselves rely on Catholic tradition in the case of the teachings they do accept (such as those on the Trinity, or those against targeting civilians with nuclear weapons).